noboKumar/Event-Voyage/README.md

 - Browse and discover local events.
 - Upcoming Event discovery.
 - View Event Details.
-- User Can Reserve set for any Event.
+- User Can Reserve seat for any Event.
 - User authentication and login system.
 - Responsive design for mobile and desktop.